Web design vs. web development – The same but different.

 It is one thing to use knowledge and experience to set baseline design principles.
 After all, we know that certain words, pictures and their quality, or the placement of menu items have well-established norms based on years of accumulated information.
 It is prudent to use what we already know to establish guard rails.
 In other words, you have to start somewhere.

 What you don’t want is to be emotionally attached to a design idea to the point where you cling to it no matter what.
 Around here, we often use the term “data-driven design.”
 In some circles, data-driven design is catching on as a buzzword because it sounds cool and smart.
 There isn’t really a defined standard for what is and what is not data-driven design, and consequently, many agencies that claim to do it don’t even know what it means.

-The amazing thing about the internet is we have the ability to accumulate data from just about anything that happens online.
+The amazing thing about the Internet is we have the ability to accumulate data from just about anything that happens online.
 This provides a massive body of information that gives us the ability to know exactly how your website development will affect the experiences of your users.
-You are probably familiar with primary website metrics like the number of visitors, the ratio of those that are new versus returning, bounce rate, time of site, etc. These are great but not very useful for knowing which parts of your website are leading to what.
+You are probably familiar with primary website metrics like the number of visitors, the ratio of those that are new versus returning, bounce rate, time on site, etc. These are great but not very useful for knowing which parts of your website are actually contributing to your goals.

-Much better is the ability to see real human users interact with the pages on your site—to actually trace mouse movements, scrolling and clicks.
+Much better is the ability to see real human users interact with the pages on your site—to actually track mouse movements, scrolling and clicks.
 We call this session recording and it is an eye-opener.
-Similarly, we use heat maps representing cumulative mouse click, scroll and movement information as a roadmap for wording or placement of objects.
-Used along with other advanced tracking metrics, we can tell exactly what interests visitors and doesn’t.
-More importantly, we get instant feedback from real customers to guide design decisions.
+Similarly, we use heat maps representing cumulative mouse clicks, scroll and movement information as a roadmap for wording or placement of assent and information on your live webpages.
+Used along with other advanced tracking metrics, we can tell exactly what interests visitors and motivates them to take action.
+More importantly, we get instant feedback from real customers to guide Internet design decisions.